Lake Powell Water Temperature

 Below the dam: a cold-water warning

 Water temperature also interacts with lake level: in low-water years the warm surface layer sits closer to the penstocks, which is one reason release temperatures get monitored closely.
+USGS thermal monitoring recorded a record-warm average summer intake temperature of 66.6 °F in 2022, when the lake was just 25.4% full.
 See today's elevation on the live tracker and the seasonal rise and fall on the water level chart.

 Water Temperature FAQ